-Bioinformatics addresses the use of computers for the acquisition, management, and analysis of biological information.
-The explosion of interest in bioinformatics in the past few years has been driven by the tremendous growth of DNA sequencing technology.
-Investigators use sequencing techniques for a variety of genomics applications but require bioinformatics skills to support this work.
+Bioinformatics is the use of computers for acquiring, managing, and analyzing biological information.
+Tremendous growth in DNA sequencing technology over the past few years has driven an explosion of interest in bioinformatics.
+Investigators use sequencing techniques for a variety of genomics applications, but bioinformatics skills are required to support this work.

 Associate Professor, Department of Cell Biology